chiupam/tutorial/Loon/Plus_EN/JaveScript_2_EN.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Finally came the most urgent tutorial for novice users.
 This tutorial uses two scripts as examples

--The configuration is written in the `script file`: Jingtokyo bean sign-in script
+- The configuration is written in the `script file`: Jingtokyo bean sign-in script

--The configuration is written in the `REAMED.md` file: Taobao historical price script
+- The configuration is written in the `REAMED.md` file: Taobao historical price script

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) This allows users to learn how to manually add any scripts they want to add in Loon